Codom/liballoc/README.md

 ideal for applications needing something better than the libc allocator.

-Only a simple linear allocator is implemented, mostly just as a proof of concept.
-A leak-checking free-list allocator and dynamically resizing arena allocators could be implemented in this, and may be in the future.
+Only a simple linear allocator and a dynamic arena allocator are implemented as a proof of concept.
+A leak-checking free-list allocator is on the todo list.

+# Testing
+The header is tested with a simple test program.
+The makefile specifies this file should be built with the ubsan and addressan enabled to ensure that these allocators don't rely on ub and also don't produce memory leaks when used properly.

+Simply ./run_tests.sh.
+Success output is only a printout of the coverage report, failure should print out the line of the test failure.
+Sanitizer output is also considered a failure.